-- 2 (a) The general superintendent shall monitor the 3 performance of the attendance centers within the district and 4 shall identify attendance centers, pursuant to criteria that 5 the board shall establish, in which: - (1) there is a failure to develop, implement, or comply with a school improvement plan; - (2) there is a pervasive breakdown in the educational program as indicated by factors, including, but not limited to, the absence of improvement in student reading and math achievement scores, an increased drop-out rate, a decreased graduation rate, and a decrease in rate of student attendance; - (3) (blank); or - (4) there is a failure or refusal to comply with the provisions of this Act, other applicable laws, collective bargaining agreements, court orders, or with Board rules which the Board is authorized to promulgate. - (b) If the general superintendent identifies a nonperforming school as described herein, he or she shall place the attendance center on remediation by developing a remediation plan for the center.
-The purpose of the remediation plan shall be to correct the deficiencies in the performance of the attendance center by one or more of the following methods: - (1) drafting a new school improvement plan; - (2) applying to the board for additional funding for training for the local school council: - CIGITITI ${\rm T}$ ${\rm O}$ ${\rm T}$ CIIC TOCUT CITOCI CCancir,
+- general superintendent shall monitor (a) performance of the attendance centers within the district and shall identify attendance centers, pursuant to criteria that the board shall establish, in which: - 23 (1) there is a failure to develop, implement, or comply 24 with a school improvement plan; - (2) there is a pervasive breakdown in the educational program as indicated by factors, including, but not limited to, the absence of improvement in student reading and math achievement scores, an increased drop-out rate, a decreased graduation rate, and a decrease in rate of student attendance;

-- 2 (3) directing implementation of a school improvement 3 plan; - 4 (4) mediating disputes or other obstacles to reform or improvement at the attendance center.
+- (3) (blank); or - (4) there is a failure or refusal to comply with the provisions of this Act, other applicable laws, collective bargaining agreements, court orders, or with Board rules which the Board is authorized to promulgate. - (b) If the general superintendent identifies a nonperforming school as described herein, he or she shall place the attendance center on remediation by developing a remediation plan for the center.
+The purpose of the remediation plan shall be to correct the deficiencies in the performance of the attendance center by one or more of the following methods: - (1) drafting a new school improvement plan; - (2) applying to the board for additional funding for training for the local school council; - 20 (3) directing implementation of a school improvement plan; - (4) mediating disputes or other obstacles to reform or improvement at the attendance center.